sachinym/Github-Advanced-Security/Module6-Microsoft_Defeneder_for_cloud_integration.md

 In this lab, you will perform:

 - Task 1: Connect your GitHub account to Microsoft Defender for Cloud
+- Task 2: Review GitHub Security Recommendations in Microsoft Defender for Cloud

 ## Estimated Timing: 20 minutes